ELRabito/ContainerSavesContainerInContainer/README.md

 This will fix the issue that containers with containers inside (backpack inside backpack etc) inside containers/vehicles are vanishing on restart.

-**Warning**: Since the data structure changes you need to either clear the current container and vehicle table, or set the to cargo_container field to an empty array [] for each vehicle/container.
+**Warning**: Since the data structure changes you need to either clear the current container and vehicle table, or set the cargo_container field to an empty array [] for each vehicle/container.
 Otherwise your server will not start, so Imho a change best situated for a wipe!

 Before restart and putting the backpack into the vehicle.